 In the land lottery, John Askew drew land lot 129 of the fourth district of Henry County.
 This area became a part of Fayette County later that year.
 John Askew sold the property to Hananiah Gilcoat on February 2, 1822.
 Hananiah Gilcoat died in 1825 and his property was auctioned off on April 19, 1827.
 A description of the property when he died described a gristmill he erected during his lifetime, showing that the mill was built between 1822 and 1825.
 The mill had many owners between 1827 and 1866 when Hillard M. Starr bought the property.
 It had been called by different owners names until this time when the name Starr's Mill stayed with it.
 The mill ran until 1959.
 The mill is a popular historical site in Fayette County and is now owned by the Fayette County Water System.

 An application for a historical marker at Starr's Mill was submitted through a joint project of the Fayette Historical Society and the Fayette History Project.
 It was approved and is the third marker to be placed in the county.
 The Fayette-Starr's Mill Chapter Daughters of the American Revolution was organized December 6, 2003, in Peachtree City, with 32 members.

 Interested in joining the DAR?
 Contact our registrar today and she can help you get started!
 Any woman 18 years or older-regardless of race, religion, or ethnic background-who can prove lineal descent from a patriot of the American Revolution, is eligible for membership.
 Contact Us.

-Meetings are held on the second Monday of every month at the Peachtree City Library, from September to May, in the Floy Farr Room.
+Meetings are usually held on the first Tuesday of each month at The Bridge Community Center, from September thru May.
 Meetings begin at 7:00 pm with social time at 6:30 pm.
 Please contact the Chapter for more information.